Anderson University Ethos Statement

 INTEGRITY – adhering to a code of moral values, shared virtues, and traditions; conforming to biblical standards of personal behavior; and keeping faith with university policies and standards.

 Faculty and staff should respect the university’s tenets and values, honoring the traditions of the church regarding personal freedom, even in areas where we might disagree.
-We choose to limit ourselves, in part, because we pursue a common and great mission with young people who look to us for support and guidance as they learn to discipline their own personal behavior, adhering to the strict legal and community standards to which they have committed themselves as Anderson University students.
+We choose to limit ourselves, in part, because we pursue a common and great mission with young people who look to us for support and guidance as they learn to discipline their own personal behavior, adhering to the community standards to which they have committed themselves as Anderson University students.

 We honor and respect the long-standing traditions of our founding church.
 As a part of its Wesleyan and Holiness roots, the Church of God encourages its congregants to avoid the use of tobacco and alcohol and the misuse of controlled substances.
 Today, of course, the harmful effects of tobacco are well-known.
 Likewise, the misuse of alcohol and other intoxicants is a major social and legal concern.
 Therefore, we maintain a firm policy prohibiting student drinking of alcoholic beverages and ask faculty and staff to honor this policy whenever their lives intersect with the university.
 These intersections include, but are not limited to, attending conferences as a representative of the university or participating in events such as Tri-S trips, department parties, and other venues where students, faculty, and/or staff encounter each other in social, dining, service, and academic settings.